 Maintenance Service Interval Maintenance Procedure After the first 2 hours Inspect the traction cable and adjust it if necessary.
 Inspect the auger/impeller cable and adjust it if necessary.
 After the first 5 hours Change the engine oil.
 Before each use or daily Check the engine-oil level and add oil if necessary.
-Every 50 hours Change the engine oil.
-Change the engine oil every 25 operating hours when operating the engine under a heavy load.
 Every 100 hours Replace the spark plug.
 Yearly Check the skids and the scraper and adjust them if necessary.
 Inspect the traction cable and adjust or replace it if necessary.
 Inspect the auger/impeller cable and adjust or replace it if necessary.
 Check the auger-gearbox oil and add oil if necessary.
+Change the engine oil.
 Lubricate the hex shaft.
 Yearly or before storage Check the air pressure in the tires and inflate them to 116 to 137 kPa (17 to 20 psi).
 Run the engine to dry out the fuel tank and the carburetor at the end of the season.
 Have an Authorized Service Dealer inspect and replace the traction drive belt and/or the auger/impeller drive belt, if necessary.